browser-network/network/README.md

   just regular http requests.

 * This software can be run in both browsers and in node.js.
-That means you can have a permanent network node set up somewhere headless in a node.js process.
+That means you can have a permanent network node set up somewhere headless in a node.js process if you want.

 * This software defines a set of message protocols that can be used with any other webRTC enabled hardware.
 This means one network is not limited to having